boredsquirrel/Linux/Desktop Entries/README.md

 ### Bluetooth toggle
 If you want to disable bluetooth for good, but keep the ability to enable it when wanted.

+### Execute or install files
+Some files like .jar archives, or Android .apk packages don't have a graphical "app" registered to execute them.

+Most others, like system packages or also `.flatpakref`, `.flatpakrepo` normally have a  graphical appstore assigned to open them.

 ## Applications

 Systemwide installed applications have their .desktop entry in `/usr/share/applications/`, to edit them, copy them to `~/.local/share/applications/`.
 These will be preferred over the system entries, practically overwriting them.